chutter/AstralPlane/README.md

 And you should be done!

-# Mini-Vingette: Usage and single dataset example
+# Mini-Vignette: Usage and single dataset example

 I have included an R script in the main repository with some examples.
 It is also described here in detail.